djjtyn/bookLookUp/README.md

  * CSS: This project uses CSS to provide styling to the HTML structure.
  * Bootstrap: I have used bootstrap in this project to help provide further structure to the page and aid the responsivness of the site.
+ * Bootswatch: I used a Bootswatch template called "Sketchy" for the navigation bar.
  * JavaScript: I have used Javascript to write functions for the site.
 These consist of getting the JSON response from the Google Books API, allowing the user to search for a particular query, allow the screen to show a loading gif while the user is searching, outputting this response data in a particular way, allowing the pagination buttons to load pages in the